hssnadr/Movuino/Movuino_Wifi/Movuino_OSC (recommended)/1_Movuino_FirmwareOSC/Arduino/README.md

 * Inside Arduino
   * Install the card ESP8266 following those instructions: https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon
   * Choose card (Tools/Board): Adafruit HUZZAH ESP8266
-  * Copy the content of the Arduino folder into your own Arduino folder (Macintosh and Windows: Documents/Arduino).
+  * Copy the content of this folder into your own Arduino folder (Macintosh and Windows: Documents/Arduino).
 It includes the libraries you need, but you can also install them by yourself.
 In the Arduino software go to "Sketch/Include Library/Manage Libraries...", here seek and install:
     * I2Cdev
     * OSC
     * MPU6050